kieranabrennan/kieranabrennan.github.io/_pages/home.md

     <img src="assets/images/halter-logo.png">
 </div>
 <div class="desc">
-    I was Director of Data at <a href="https://www.halterhq.com/">Halter</a> where I led the data science team for models on pasture growth forecasting and on-edge position tracking.
+    I was Director of Data at <a href="https://www.halterhq.com/">Halter</a> where I led the data science team, modelling pasture growth and building models for animal position tracking.
-    This included data collection, incorporating the relevant pasture and animal science, and considering the appropriate model architectures.
+    This included the data collection process, designing the appropriate model architectures, and reading a lot of papers about cows and grass.
     <figure>
         <img src="/assets/images/halter-3.jpg">
         <figcaption>Developing pasture growth models on the Halter Research & Development farm.</figcaption>
     </figure>
-    In the senior leadership team we managed a number of tough business decisions across logistics, customer needs, and R&D risk management in the face of demanding growth expectations and tight market conditions.
-We also set up research relationships with universities who are world leaders in agriculture research.
+    In the senior leadership team we made decisions to launch into new markets, initiate new R&D, and cut losses on stagnant projects.
+We faced demanding growth expectations and tight market conditions while developing a challenging product that was mission-critial for our customers.
+We set up relationships to run studies on virtual fencing with world leaders in the field.
     <figure>
         <img src="/assets/images/halter-4.jpg">
         <figcaption>Kicking off the collaboration with Tasmania Institute of Agriculture for research on dairy farm productivity.</figcaption>
     </figure>
-    Early on at Halter I was the leader of various systems engineering projects.
-In this role I developed a system for efficiently calibrating the IMU sensor on thousands of devices, and led the effort to efficiently manage power across the fleet of devices, enabling Halter to deploy into a new market.
-I was with Halter through the Series B & C funding rounds (USD $74M raised), over which time the company grew from 30 to 150 employees.
+    Early on I developed the strategy for critical systems projects including how to calibrate a core sensor efficiently across on thousands of devices and conserve energy across the fleet, enabling Halter to deploy into new markets.
+    <br><br>
+    I joined Halter after the Series A round of funding, and co-ordinated the first farm deployment.
+Halter has since deployed on hundreds of farms, in NZ and internationally and raised Series B & C funding rounds (USD $74M total).
 </div>
 </div>